arkeyme/aws-homework/README.md

     terraform plan
     terraform apply

-It will crete, 1 VPC, 2 Subnets (in different AZ), 2 routes, 2 Internet Gateways, 2 EC2 Ubuntu instances in different subnets, 2 Security groups, and 1 Load Balancer.
+It will create: 1 VPC, 2 Subnets (in different AZ), 2 routes, 2 Internet Gateways, 2 EC2 Ubuntu instances in different subnets, 2 Security groups, and 1 Load Balancer and assign Public Ips to EC2 instances.
+Now you can connect to EC2 ubuntu hosts using their Public IPs.
+To get an IPs I added output of Public IPs to terrafrom `main.cf` plan, if they does not appear try to run `terraform refresh`.

-At second create RDS Aurora instance in created Availability Zones using this [guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html#php-hawordpress-tutorial-database)
+Next, create RDS Aurora instance in created AZ using this [guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html#php-hawordpress-tutorial-database) Don't expose it to the world, please use Security group `db-sg` to limit access

 Next, create wp database in db instance from any EC2 instance created early by terraform plan.
-To get an IPs I add output of Public IPs to terrafrom `main.cf` plan, if they does not appear try to run `terraform refresh`:

     mysql -u admin -p -h <cluster name>.cluster-<cluster token>.eu-west-1.rds.amazonaws.com CREATE DATABASE wp;